yuanshunning/pickit-docs/docs/documentation/cameras/how-to-execute-robot-camera-calibration.rst

 Robot camera calibration
 ========================

-Pick-it provides two methods of executing this calibration.
-Which method to choose depends on how Pick-it is set up and how it will be used.
+Pickit provides two methods of executing this calibration.
+Which method to choose depends on how Pickit is set up and how it will be used.

-If the Pick-it **camera is fixed to an independent structure**, :ref:`calibration-multi-poses` and :ref:`calibration-single-pose` can be used depending on the setup.
+If the Pickit **camera is fixed to an independent structure**, :ref:`calibration-multi-poses` and :ref:`calibration-single-pose` can be used depending on the setup.

-If the Pick-it  **camera is mounted on the robot**, only :ref:`calibration-multi-poses` can be used.
+If the Pickit  **camera is mounted on the robot**, only :ref:`calibration-multi-poses` can be used.

 The first steps in the calibration process are: